nmap/npcap/README.md

 Switching on the **Monitor Mode** will disconnect your wireless network from the AP, you can switch back to **Managed Mode** using the same ``WlanHelper.exe`` tool.

-The ``WlanHelper.exe`` tool is released at: https://github.com/hsluoyz/WlanHelper/releases
+The ``WlanHelper.exe`` tool automatically installed to your system path after installing Npcap.

 ### A known cleanup issue